dsc-courses/dsc106-2025-sp/labs/lab02/index.md

 <video src="videos/responsive-grid.mp4" autoplay loop muted></video>

+See the following Step 4.3 for setting margin, gap, and more details shown in this video.

 ### Step 4.3: Horizontal alignment with subgrid

 The grid layout is looking good, but the content is not aligned.